-Math for College С
+I matri for contege Credit: .5/Sem С

-14RMFC / 24RMFC J
+14RMFC / 24RMFC Length: Year J

-Prerequisite: none 1 M
+Prerequisite: none M

-Grade: 12
+Grade: 12 0

 Math for College is designed to meet the needs of seniors who have demonstrated an interest in continuing their mathematics study, but are not intending to take a pre-calculus course at the high school level.
 Topics will include the fundamentals of algebra, algebraic expressions, polynomials (including factoring), linear and quadratic equations (one and two variables), rational expressions and equations, exponents, radicals, linear and quadrate inequalities (one and two variables), systems of linear equations (two and three variables), functions, and an introduction to conic sections.
 Successful completion of this course with a grade of B or better will likely prepare the student for entry into college mathematics.